rickballard/CoCivium/legacy/CoCivium/_pr/ci_og-image-20250813_2231/legacy/Civium/admin/hold/hold_Strategy_Stnexid_Profile_c1_20250802.md

 # Strategy_Stnexid_Profile
 _Coherence Draft c1 – August 2, 2025_

-This document serves as the founding strategic profile for **Stnexid**, a dual-layer system within the CoCivium architecture that facilitates high-fidelity cognitive transmission, comparison, and convergence between minds.
+This document serves as the founding strategic profile for **Stnexid**, a dual-layer system within the CoCivium™ architecture that facilitates high-fidelity cognitive transmission, comparison, and convergence between minds.

 ---